 Why do the 7 Ps need to be united at all?

-Whether or not you agree with marketers who think the first four Ps are outdated, the original segments provide the foundation for the remaining three Ps.
-For example, what's the point of having all the best people on your team if you don't have your product figured out?
-There have even been plenty of examples in the news of great marketing gone awry when the first four Ps were left out of the equation (the most famous of which inspired two high profile documentaries).
+Whether you agree with marketers who think the first four Ps are insufficient or not, the 4 Ps provide the foundation for the three new Ps to attract success.
+For example, what's the point of having all the best people on your team if you don't have your product or pricing figured out?

-Whether you're switching over from the original system or starting from scratch, the sheer number of Ps is hard to manage.
-At times they can even compete for resources or get in the way of each other's progress.
-And with all the new tasks required, they also need larger teams and better management practices to run them all simultaneously.
+Whether you're switching from the 4 Ps to 7 Ps or working with your own modified version, the number of Ps can be challenging to manage.
+At times, they even compete for resources or get in the way of each other's progress.
+With the new marketing responsibilities and tasks the 3 Ps add, organizations may require larger marketing teams and better management practices and processes to handle them simultaneously.